Ari Shaffir: Career

-In 2010 Shaffir appeared on the 3rd episode of the Joe Rogan Experience, his first of 44 appearances on the show.
+In 2010 Shaffir appeared on the 3rd episode of the Joe Rogan Experience, his first of 59 appearances on the show.
 In 2011, Shaffir began his podcast, Skeptic Tank.
 On most episodes, Shaffir picks a subject his guests (mostly comedians) can discuss as experts.
 While subjects are often comic he's also discussed serious issues such as mental health, suicide, rape, and prison.
 Every 50 episodes the comedy team Danish and O'Neill appear as guests.
 In 2013, Shaffir began to cohost the sports podcast Punch Drunk Sports with fellow comedians Sam Tripoli and Jayson Thibault.
 His appearances became less frequent after moving to the East Coast full-time.

-Shaffir released his first stand-up album Revenge for the Holocaust in 2012 which became the number one comedy album on both Itunes and Amazon in its 1st week.
+Shaffir released his first stand-up album Revenge for the Holocaust in 2012 which became the number one comedy album on both iTunes and Amazon in its 1st week.
 In 2013 he produced his first television special, Passive Aggressive, for Chill.com.
 In 2015 his second special, Paid Regular, premiered on Comedy Central the same week This is Not Happening premiered on the same channel.
 In 2017 he premiered Double Negative on Netflix, two 45 minute shows (based on the concept of a double album), the first titled Children and the second named Adulthood.
-As of 2019 he's been touring with the show Ari Shaffir: Jew, the next special he intends to film.
+As of 2019 he's been touring with the show Ari Shaffir: Jew, currently available on YouTube.
 He premiered Double Negative and Ari Shaffir: Jew at the Edinburgh Fringe Festival.

 Shaffir spent several years earning a living as a commercial actor, appearing in ads for Coke Zero, Subway, Dominos, and Bud Light.
 He appeared in the comedy feature film Keeping Up with the Joneses (2016).
 As of 2017, Shaffir claims to have no interest in pursuing acting which could take him away from his stand-up.

-Following the death of Kobe Bryant, Shaffir caused controversy after he posted a video on his Twitter page about the event, celebrating the death of Kobe Bryant and his daughter, along with the rest of the crew and passengers.
+Following the death of Kobe Bryant, Shaffir caused controversy after he posted a video on his Twitter page celebrating the event.
 "Kobe Bryant died 23 years too late today," Shaffir says in the video.
 "He got away with rape because all the Hollywood liberals who attack comedy enjoy rooting for the Lakers more than they dislike rape.
 Big ups to the hero who forgot to gas up his chopper.
 I hate the Lakers.
 What a great day."
 A New York comedy club where Shaffir was scheduled to perform canceled his performance after it received phone threats.

+Ari has currently traveled to around 42 countries, as reported on the first episode of his podcast You Be Trippin', starring guest Andrew Santino.